miljantekic/minimax-client-js/task-tracker.md

 - Implemented explicit exclusion of test files from the build output
 - Added verification step to ensure no test files are included in the distribution
 - Successfully tested the build process with all formats working correctly

+### N8 (Task #8)
+Configured NPM package for publishing:
+- Updated package.json with proper metadata and configuration
+- Set package name to "minimax-client"
+- Added Miljan Tekic as the author
+- Configured peer dependencies for axios
+- Added sideEffects: false for better tree-shaking
+- Created .npmrc with publishing configuration
+- Verified and updated .npmignore to exclude development files
+- Updated README.md with correct installation instructions and publishing guide
+- Added npm scripts for testing with coverage and prepare hook
+  - The prepare script runs automatically when the package is installed as a dependency, ensuring the build is always up-to-date
+  - It's also triggered before npm publish, providing an additional safety check

 <!-- Continue with notes for remaining tasks as they are worked on -->